 On the other hand, DOLE is on our side if we follow the rules.
 Should you have a problem with an employee, talk to DOLE and get advice before you do anything.
 They will actually come in & talk to your staff if you want.

 This is just my opinion but it has been formed over the last 22 years in business here.
-Just like a carton of milk or a loaf of bread, employees seem to have a very specific ‘Best Before’ date.
+Just like a carton of milk or a loaf of bread, employees in the Philippines seem to have a very specific ‘Best Before’ date.
 Seriously.
 Your best employee will suddenly, without warning, become your worst nightmare.
 Sloppy work, belligerent, sporadic, and lazy.
 It happens without warning.
 At that point, cut your losses, fire them and move on.
 Sad but True.

 This is a tough country to live in and survival is not guaranteed by the government, there are no safety nets, so EVERYONE is looking for an angle, a way to squeeze a little extra out of every situation.

 Trust no one!
 Even the foreigners that have been here too long, maybe especially them.
 Put systems in place to safeguard money, stock, client lists, recipes, fuel, etc. People are very adept at finding holes in your systems so have checks & double checks and also spot checks.
 I know this sounds harsh but ….
 ASK ME HOW I KNOW!

 IT CAN BE DONE!
 You will find competent employees in the Philippines eventually BUT: Your business will NOT run itself!